michelfernandez/cove/site/content/english/_index.md

 {{% content %}}
 {{% heading %}}
 # Skribble complies with legal requirements
-With Skribble you can create digital and legally binding (QES) signatures.
-Skribble complies with the following requirements:
+With Skribble you can create digital and legally binding (QES) signatures. <br class="hide-for-mobile">Skribble complies with the following requirements:
 {{% /heading %}}

 {{% collapsible 1 "Requirement of written form" %}}